dimasmaspur/FoodPedia-App/README.md

 # FoodPedia App

+Android application that implements fragment and viewpager.
+###
-Android application that implements fragment and viewpager Build with XML, JAVA and MATERIAL DESIGN.
+Build with XML, JAVA and MATERIAL DESIGN.

 ### Explore Page